 - Model: A005

 - Maximum Aperture: F/4 – 5.6

 - Angle of View (diagonal): 34゜ 21′ – 8゜ 15′

 - Lens Construction: 17 elements in 12 groups

 - Max.
 Magnification Ratio: 1:4 (at f = 300mm: MFD 1.5m)

 - Length: 142.7mm (5.61 in)

 - Diaphragm Blade Number: 9

 - Standard Accessory: Flower-shaped lens hood

 Many people love to take photos of wildlife.
 As you know, to take pictures of animals, you need to be calm, stealthy and more distance is required.
 Examining these factors, the Tamron SP 70-300 mm will be quite good enough as it will provide you a safe range followed by sharp and blurred free images.
-Also, if the animal or object is moving with fast speed, the technologies incorporated by the lens will give you a fantastic result.
+Also, if the animal or object moves fast, the technologies incorporated by the lens will give you a fantastic result.